The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Kinetic Model

 In Section \ref{chapter2}, we derived analytical expressions for relaxation rates of key macroscopic quantities (i.e., temperature, pressure tensor and heat flux) within Pullin model framework.
 These theoretical results provide complete and explicit information on the constraints for constructing relaxation-type model equations that can recover accurate relaxation rates.
 The new kinetic model adopts the same form as Rykov's model:

-The collision term on the right-hand side of the equation adopts a framework similar to that of the Rykov model.
-However, as the relaxation rates are now more clearly expressed, the perturbative polynomials within the equilibrium states ${{g}_{\rm{t,new}}}$ and ${{g}_{\rm{r,new}}}$ can be constructed in a simpler and more compact form:
+The construction of this new kinetic model follows a systematic approach centered on relaxation rates.
+The overarching objective is to ensure that taking moments of the collision term on the right-hand side of Eq.~(\ref{new_kinetic_equation}) exactly recovers the analytical relaxation rates derived in Section \ref{chapter2}.
+This is achieved by designing the reference distribution functions $g_{\rm{t,new}}$ and $g_{\rm{r,new}}$.
+As the relaxation rates are now more clearly expressed, the perturbative polynomials within the equilibrium states ${{g}_{\rm{t,new}}}$ and ${{g}_{\rm{r,new}}}$ can be constructed in a simpler and more compact form:

 where ${{q}_{0,i}}$ and ${{q}_{1,i}}$ are linear combinations of the translational heat flux ${{q}_{\rm{t},i}}$ and rotational heat flux ${{q}_{\rm{r},i}}$ designed specifically to recover heat flux relaxation rates: